 The Data Protection Law and LEO provide you as an individual with certain rights.

-Under Section 15 of the Data Protection (Bailiwick of Guernsey) Law, 2017 (the 'Law'), and Section 13 of the Data Protection (Law Enforcement and Related Matters) (Bailiwick of Guernsey) Ordinance, 2018 (the LEO) individuals can ask whether any information is held about them by an organisation, and request a copy of that information.

-In order to access your information held by the GBA you will need to make a request to Bailiwick of Guernsey Law Enforcement.
+The most commonly used right is that of the 'right to access' under section 15 of the Law and section 13 of the LEO.
+Individuals can ask whether any information is held about them by an organisation, and request a copy of that information.
+In order to access your information held by Guernsey Police you will need to make a request to Bailiwick of Guernsey Law Enforcement.
 The best way to do this is by completing an application form click here